 Beltane – A Celtic Fire Festival of Fertility; the Beginning of Summer

-All life is frisky at this time – the flowers are bursting with new colourful life; the birds are singing for their mates; and people are removing the layers and venturing out into the open.
+All life is frisky at this time – the flowers are bursting with new colourful life; the birds are singing for their mates; and people are removing the layers and venturing out into the open (or we’re getting there).
 Beltane, which marks the start of Summer, celebrates this fertile time of abundance.